algmoreno/pm_site/README.md

 2/21 (1), 2/24-2/28 (5), 3/3-3/7 (5), 3/10-3/12 (3), 3/17-3/19 (3), 3/24-3/29 (5), 3/31-4/3 (4), 4/7-4/9 (3), 4/14, 4/18,

 Todos:
--customizable availability for admin
--EmailJs account for Paula -> assignment & appointment notification templates -enable calendar notification/email and zoom
+-faster loading
 -proper loading ui for all pages
--faster loading
 -about section
+-EmailJs account for Paula -> assignment & appointment notification templates -enable calendar notification/email and zoom -customizable availability for admin
--mobile responsive
+-mobile responsive (once everything is final)